Summer programs will educate, inform, and entertain thousands

 Concurrent with regular summer session classes and the orientation program, a variety of special programs are being offered to participants from around the state and nation.
 A long list of scheduled conferences, sports camps, conventions, and other events includes the following:

-Virginia State FFA Convention: The 80th Virginia State FFA Convention, which is expected to draw some 1,200 participants to the campus, will be held June 19-27.
+- Intensive Small Animal Orthopedic Surgery Conference: This course, which consistently attracts veterinarians nationwide includes three sessions with clinical faculty, course materials, breakfast and lunch each day as well as an introductory dinner on the first evening.
+The conference will be held from May 27 through May 29.
+The 80th Virginia State FFA Convention, which is expected to draw some 1,200 participants to the campus, will be held June 19-27.
 Groups of middle school- and high school-age participants from across the state, along with their advisors and guests, will attend workshops and compete in career development events, such as public speaking and livestock judging competitions.
-For more information, visit the Virginia State FFA Convention website.
+For more information, visit the conference online.

-Master Gardener College: The Virginia Master Gardener Association will hold its 19th annual Master Gardener College on campus from June 20-25.
-The 200 participants will attend numerous horticultural workshops, training sessions, tours, and meetings.
-For more information, visit the Virginia Master Gardener Association website.
+- Master Gardener College: The Virginia Master Gardener Association will hold its 21st annual Master Gardener College on campus from June 17-22.
+Participants will attend numerous horticultural workshops, training sessions, tours, and meetings.
+For more information, visit the Virginia Master Gardener Program website .

-4-H Congress: From June 26-29, the Virginia 4-H will hold its 86th State Congress at Virginia Tech.
+- 4-H Congress: From June 23-26, the Virginia 4-H will hold its 88th State Congress at Virginia Tech.
 The congress will bring more than 700 4-H members, volunteer leaders, and Virginia Cooperative Extension agents to campus.
 The 4-H Congress is an annual statewide event offering educational experiences and competitions for outstanding 4-H members and adult volunteer leaders.
 All of their activities are associated with their guidelines of Head (clearer thinking), Heart (greater loyalty), Hands (to larger service), and Health (better living).
-More information is available at the Virginia 4-H Congress website.
+More information is available at the Virginia 4-H website.